Frequently Asked Questions

 Where are the Gone with the Wind dresses, and can I look at them?

 The actual dresses are too fragile to be handled, and replicas of the dresses are frequently on loan to other institutions.
-The Ransom Center is planning to feature the dresses in an exhibition in 2014.
+The dresses were featured in the Ransom Center's 2014 exhibition The Making of Gone With The Wind.
 The Gone with the Wind web exhibition includes photographs of the dresses.

 There used to be classical sculpture (plaster casts) and modern art at the Ransom Center; where did they go?
 Are you the Blanton?